VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 See Issues #398 and #394

-## Migrating the Data from V1 to V2
+## Migrating from V1 to V2

+Migrating from V1 to V2 requires you to update the deployed application code and migrate the data.
+These are the required steps:

+1. Deploy a minimal version of the application that indicates to users that the application is undergoing planned maintenance to the Windows Azure staging environment.
+2. Swap the running application in the Windows Azure production environment with the minimal application in the staging environment and then stop the application in the staging environment.
+3. Run the migration program to migrate the data (see below).
+4. Deploy the updated version of the application to the Windows Azure staging environment.
+5. Swap the running minimal application in the Windows Azure production environment with the updated application in the staging environment and then stop the minimal application in the staging environment.

+> **PoePersona:** Because of the changes to the event store, it is not
+> possible to perform a no downtime upgrade from V1 to V2.
+However, the
+> changes that the team have made will ensure that the migration from V2
+> to V3 will be possible with no downtime.

-This section summarizes the data migration from V1 to V2.
+The following sections summarize the data migration from V1 to V2.
 Some of these steps were discussed previously in relation to a specific change or enhancement to the application.

 One of the changes the team introduced for V2 is to keep a copy of all command and event messages in a message log in order to future-proof the application by capturing everything that might be used in the future.
-The migration process must take into account this new feature.
+The migration process takes this new feature into account.

 ### Generating Past Log Messages for the Conference Management Bounded Context